-- Whole life insurance: This is the most popular form because it guarantees you a minimum rate of return on your cash value.
+- Whole life insurance: This is the most basic type of permanent life policy.
+Whole life guarantees you a minimum rate of return on your cash value.
 Your beneficiaries also receive a death benefit upon your passing.
-In some cases, your policy might provide you with dividends you can cash out or use to pay your policy premiums.
+In some cases, your policy might provide you with dividends that you could choose to use to pay your policy premiums.

-- Universal life insurance: This policy gives you more flexibility through the life of the policy.
-For instance, you can increase the death benefit or decrease the cost of your premiums once you have built enough cash value.
-The amount of interest that the policy pays will rise and fall in tandem with general interest rates.
+- Universal life insurance: This policy gives you more flexibility throughout the life of the policy.
+For instance, you might be able to increase the death benefit or decrease the cost of your premiums.
+However, the amount of interest that the policy pays will rise and fall in tandem with general interest rates.

-- Variable universal life insurance: Similar to universal life, you have the flexibility of changing your death benefit at any time.
-Furthermore, you gain greater flexibility in how you invest your funds, but this could also reduce the death benefit if you incur losses.
+- Variable universal life insurance: Similar to universal life, variable universal life insurance policies give you the flexibility of changing your death benefit at any time.
+Furthermore, you gain greater flexibility in how you invest your funds.
+The policy may include an increasing death benefit or a level death benefit.

 - Indexed universal life insurance: This is the newest type of permanent life insurance available in the marketplace today.
-The interest that the policy earns is tied to the performance of an underlying financial benchmark, such as the Standard & Poor’s 500 Index.
+The interest that the policy earns is tied to the performance of an underlying financial benchmark, such as the Standard & Poor’s 500 Index, and protects the policyholder against market drops.
 When the index rises during a given crediting period, the policy will pay a proportional amount of interest into the cash value.
 If the index declines, then no interest will be credited, but the cash value will not decline in value.
 Indexed universal life insurance policies have the same types of flexibility as universal and variable universal policies.

 The cost of permanent life insurance

-Life insurance costs depend on a variety of factors such as your age, gender, how much coverage you want and whether you use nicotine.
-Some insurance providers also require a medical exam, especially if you decide to purchase a policy with a higher death benefit.
+In general, permanent life insurance is more expensive than term life insurance because a payout from the insurer is essentially inevitable.
+However, your life insurance premium will also vary based on personal factors, such as your age, gender, your overall health, how much coverage you want and whether you smoke or have a risky job or dangerous hobbies.
+Some insurance providers require a medical exam, especially if you decide to purchase a policy with a higher death benefit.
 The larger the death benefit, the greater the cost of the premiums that you will pay.
-Permanent life insurance is always more expensive than term life insurance because of the cash value that it accumulates.
-The difference between term and permanent insurance can be compared to the idea of renting (term) versus owning (permanent) your life insurance policy.

 Who should buy permanent life insurance?